jamesheck2019/Zoho.Docs-Client/README.md

 # Zoho.Docs-Client
-client to manage your files in Zoho.Docs
+a client to manage your files/folders in "Zoho.Docs" cloud

 * software to manage your files in Zoho.Docs
 * copy files folders